dwiana161/line-today-app/README.md

 ## Caution

-If the API cannot be accessed, install an extention Allow CORS: Access-Control-Allow-Origin
+If the API cannot be accessed, install an extention: `Allow CORS: Access-Control-Allow-Origin` in chrome

 ## Overview
 ### `Menu by Category`